nathankassahun/CS50x-Quicktab/README.md

 The CS50x QuickTab project is structured as a web application using HTML, CSS, JavaScript, and Handlebars.js for templating.
 The main components of the project include:

 - HTML Files: The project consists of three HTML files: index.html, credits.html, and setup.html.
 These files define the structure of the user interface and various modal popups.
-- CSS Styles: CSS styling is applied through the styles.css file, defining the visual appearance of the application.
+- CSS Styles: CSS styling is applied through the styles.css file, defining the application's visual appearance.
 - JavaScript Logic: The main application logic is implemented in the main.js file.
 This includes handling user interactions, local storage management, and dynamic content rendering.
-- CS50x Week Content: All the CS50x Content is stored inside data.js which is a very large array that holds the content, instructions, and bookmarks for the week.
+- CS50x Week Content: All the CS50x Content is stored inside data.js, a very large array that holds the week's content, instructions, and bookmarks.
 - Handlebars Templates: Handlebars templates are used to generate dynamic content.
 Precompiled templates are stored in the hbs-templates folder and are used to render various sections of the UI.
-- External Dependencies: The project relies on external dependencies like Bootstrap for styling and interactivity, and Handlebars.js for template rendering.
+- External Dependencies: The project relies on external dependencies like Bootstrap for styling and interactivity and Handlebars.js for template rendering.

 ### Functionality Overview